jeremie-borel/pyfilemaker2/README.md

 ---

 ### 4. CHANGES
+0.1.10: - bug fix with the stream argument.
 0.1.9: - adding timezone support as FM datetime object are naive datetime
        - changed the way the options are passed to FmServer object so that a subclass with default